Andreas Smits

-Andreas Smits (14 June 1870 – 13 November 1948) was Dutch chemist who specialized in physical and inorganic chemistry and examined aspects of phase change and conversions between allotropic forms.
-He was a professor at the Delft University of Technology.
+Andreas Smits (14 June 1870 – 13 November 1948) was a Dutch chemist who specialized in physical and inorganic chemistry and examined aspects of phase change and conversions between allotropic forms.
+He was a professor at the Delft University of Technology and University of Amsterdam.

-Smits was born in Woerden and received a degree from the University of Utrecht, and a doctorate from the University of Giessen (1896) with a dissertation on "Untersuchungen mit dem Mikromanometer."
+Smits was born in Woerden and attended high school in Utrecht.
+He studied chemistry and received a degree from the University of Utrecht, and a doctorate from the University of Giessen (1896) with a dissertation on "Untersuchungen mit dem Mikromanometer."
 He then worked as a chemist in the Amsterdam Municipal Gasworks before joining the University of Amsterdam in 1901.
 He became a professor at the Delft University of Technology in 1906 and worked there until his retirement in 1940.
 He published Die Theorie der Allotropie (1921) and Die Theorie der Komplexität und der Allotropie (1938).